This session is designed to improve movement off the ball in order to lose a defender and receive a pass. MORE

 Looking for a ready-made solution to your coaching problems?

-These core skills practice plans provides the blueprint for an entire session of fundamentals for you to run with your team.
+Covering core and advanced skills, each Practice Plan provides the blueprint for an entire session for you to run with your team.
 A quick read through and you’ve got a ready-made session to take on to the pitch.
 Perfect for when you’re running late and don’t have time to hunt around for new ideas.

 Practice Plans can be adapted by the coach to suit any age group from age 6 to 16, and are appropriate for adult teams too.
 We’ve split them into two categories Core Skills and Advanced Skills to help you find the best session to fit your team.

-The best bit?
+And the best bit?
 They’re written by legendary West Ham Utd Academy Director, Tony Carr – the man responsible for a generation of talent that includes England stars Frank Lampard, John Terry, Rio Ferdinand, Michael Carrick & Joe Cole – plus many more besides.
-So you can be confident you’re giving your players the best possible soccer education.

 Players can find the game mentally tiring and it is important they retain their composure.
 This session will help them pass and receive the ball when the opposition puts them under intense pressure.
 MORE